 To calculate the refund value we’ll work out the total cost of the tickets you’d have needed to buy to make one return journey a day up to the date you returned your Season ticket.
 The refund will be the difference, if any, between this total cost and the price you paid for the Season ticket, less a reasonable administration fee (no more than £10).
 This means the refund won’t be just a fixed proportion of what you paid, and in some cases there may be no refund value – because of the discount on annual Season tickets, for example, they have no refund value after 10 months and 12 days.

-Conditions apply if you want a refund for a replacement Season ticket we issued to replace one that was lost or stolen.
-You’ll need to contact our Customer Service Centre, and we’ll only consider a refund for a replacement Season ticket where any of the following applies:
+If you want a refund for a duplicate Season ticket we issued to replace one that was lost or stolen you’ll need to contact our Customer Service Centre.
+We will normally give a refund for a replacement Season ticket where any of the following applies: